Sleep Apnea Treatment in Longmont for Better Rest

 Often caused by poor muscle tone in your throat and tongue, snoring can happen when your tongue moves backward and contacts the back of your throat, causing it to restrict normal airflow.
 This prompts your throat and tongue to vibrate with each breath, creating a snoring sound.
 For some patients, enlarged tonsils and adenoids can also cause snoring.

+Persistent snoring can sometimes be more than a nighttime nuisance.
+In certain cases, it may indicate an underlying airway obstruction that interferes with normal breathing patterns during sleep.
+Seeking snoring and sleep apnea treatment in Longmont, CO, is key.
 A consultation with our trusted sleep apnea dentist in Longmont, Colorado, can help determine whether snoring may be related to airway obstruction or other sleep-related breathing issues.

 If I snore, does it mean I have obstructive sleep apnea (OSA)?